JetBrains/kotlin-web-site/docs/topics/compatibility-guide-15.md

 > - 1.5: change implementation strategy of SAM conversion,
 >  `-Xsam-conversions=class` can be used to revert implementation scheme to the one that used before

-### Generate nullability assertion for delegated property with generic call in the delegate expression
+### Generate nullability assertion for delegated properties with a generic call in the delegate expression

 > **Issue**: [KT-44304](https://youtrack.jetbrains.com/issue/KT-44304)
 >